-Collaborators: John Virdin of the Nicholas Institute, Kelly Brownell of the Sanford School of Public Policy, Xavier Basurto of the Nicholas School of the Environment, and Sarah Zoube of the World Food Policy Center
+Collaborators: John Virdin of the Nicholas Institute, Kelly Brownell of the Sanford School of Public Policy, Xavier Basurto of the Nicholas School of the Environment, and Sarah Zoubek of the World Food Policy Center

 Building a Conservation Agenda That Works with and for Rural America

 Protecting the environment in the United States depends on rural America.
 Ecosystems, clean water, wildlife, clean energy, healthy agricultural and forestlands, and public lands are overwhelmingly rural and therefore depend on the actions of rural residents.
 This Catalyst project seeks to build a conservation agenda for rural America that not only protects the environment but also has the potential to garner significant support from rural constituencies.

 Collaborators: Robert Bonnie, Rubenstein Fellow; Fritz Mayer of the Sanford School of Public Policy; Megan Mullin of the Nicholas School; Steve Roady of the Duke Law School and Nicholas Institute; Jed Purdy of the Duke Law School; and Lydia Olander, Amy Pickle, and Kay Jowers of the Nicholas Institute